 - Remember why you are selling.
 Do you want to sell or do you need to sell?
 Is a faster sale important to you?

-While these considerations will yield an approximate market value, the best way to determine your home’s value will be to get a Comparative Market Analysis from an experienced REALTOR® who lives the market day-in, day-out.
-We have 110+ agents in our four offices who will be happy to provide you with a CMA, so please contact us when you’d like one.
+While these considerations will yield an approximate market value, the best way to determine your home’s value will be get a Comparative Market Analysis from an experienced REALTOR® who lives the market day-in, day-out.
+We have 110+ agents in our four offices who’ll be happy to provide you with a CMA, so please contact us when you’d like one.

 Price Your Home To Sell When Its Market Exposure And Buyer Interest Are Highest